arpa2/DNS-mixer/doc/acl-rules.md

 This would match `TXT "hello" "world"` but not `TXT "one" "microsoft" "way"` due to its use of three strings and not `TXT "stranded on mercury"` due to its use of a single string.
-Without the `end` added here, only the latter form would have been rejected.
+Without the `end` added here, only the latter form would not have been published.

 ## Class